abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

-Exciting to announce that I just released the first version of [automigrate](https://github.com/abogoyavlensky/automigrate), the Clojure library for database auto-migration.
-Using it, you could define models as an EDN data structure and migrate a database schema based on a model's changes.
+Exciting to announce the first release of [`automigrate`](https://github.com/abogoyavlensky/automigrate), the Clojure library for database auto-migration.
+It allows you to define models as an EDN data structure and migrate a database schema based on a model's changes.

 To grasp a point let's start with an example from [examples](https://github.com/abogoyavlensky/automigrate/tree/master/examples)